 EVERY CHURCH IS DIFFERENT.
-Mega-churches have sanctuaries that look and sound like concert halls - complete with ornate architecture and elaborate acoustical considerations.
-Others are small rooms with a PA system that barely works half of the time, and no acoustic treatments.
-While most churches fall between these two extremes, they all have in common the need to make their space sound as good as possible.
+Mega churches have sanctuaries that look and sound like concert halls - complete with ornate architecture and elaborate acoustical considerations.
+Others are small rooms with a PA system that barely works half the time and no acoustic treatments.
+While most churches fall between these two extremes, they all have in common the need to make their space sound good.

-If you're mixing in a 1,000+ size church, you're most likely using a state-of- theart digital console with full parametric EQs to fine-tune your mix.
+If you're mixing in a 1,000+ size church, you're most likely using a state-of-the-art digital console with full parametric EQs to fine-tune your mix.
 The room itself has probably already been tuned by a trained acoustician as well.
 We should all be so lucky.
 This guide is primarily for those who are not.